Gunther-Schulz/rclone-bisync-manager/README.md

 Examples:

-- Dry run for all folders (recommended for initial testing): `python rclone_bisync.py -d`
+- Dry run for all folders (recommended for initial testing): `./rclone_bisync.py -d`
-- Dry run for specific folders: `python rclone_bisync.py documents,photos -d`
+- Dry run for specific folders: `./rclone_bisync.py documents,photos -d`
-- Resync specific folders: `python rclone_bisync.py documents,music --resync`
+- Resync specific folders: `./rclone_bisync.py documents,music --resync`
-- Force bisync with console logging: `python rclone_bisync.py photos --force-bisync --console-log`
+- Force bisync with console logging: `./rclone_bisync.py photos --force-bisync --console-log`
-- Run in daemon mode: `python rclone_bisync.py --daemon`
+- Run in daemon mode: `./rclone_bisync.py --daemon`
-- Stop the daemon: `python rclone_bisync.py --stop`
+- Stop the daemon: `./rclone_bisync.py --stop`

 It's highly recommended to always start with a dry run, especially when setting up the script for the first time or making changes to your configuration.
 This allows you to review the proposed changes without risking any data loss or unintended modifications.